shohei-shibata/zero-docs/src/content/docs/reference/warranty.md

 * 2-year warranty from any material or manufacturing defects on all components
 * 11-year warranty for the 48V batteries

+Warranty does not apply to wear-and-tear items such as lubricants, bushings, or bearings.

 ## Warranty Conditions

 Following conditions will cause the warranty to become void: